wireapp/wire-server/docs/reference/user/activation.md

 ### Requesting an activation code {#RefActivationRequest}

-During the [standard registration flow](registration.md#RefRegistrationStandard), an activation code will be sent to provided email/phone.
-However, it is also possible to request an activation code _before_ registering an account:
+During the [standard registration flow](registration.md#RefRegistrationStandard), the user submits an email address or phone number by making a request to `POST /activate/send`.
+A six-digit activation code will be sent to that email address / phone number.
+Sample request and response:

 ```
 POST /activate/send